MateuszDyla/coding-standard/README.md

 ```bash
 vendor/bin/ecs check src
 ```
-If ecs found any standards violations, you can fix it by:
+If ECS found any standard violations, you can fix it by:
 ```bash
 vendor/bin/ecs check src --fix
 ```